President of Indonesia: Suharto era

-Suharto was appointed president in his own right in 1968.
+Suharto was elected president in his own right in 1968.
 During his rise to power, Suharto seemed determined to observe at least the forms of the constitution, and this continued when he became president.
-Suharto allowed the MPR to execute its constitutional duty of formulating the Outlines of State Policy (GBHN); as president, he was responsible for implementing them.
+Under the constitution, the MPR was responsible for formulating the Outlines of State Policy (GBHN); as president, Suharto was responsible for implementing them.
 Suharto also made it a presidential obligation to deliver accountability speeches near the end of his terms.
 During the speech, Suharto outlined the achievements that his administration had made and how those achievements had adhered to the GBHN set by the MPR.
-Despite the constitutional and democratic façade, Suharto made sure that the MPR was also subservient to him.
+Despite the constitutional and democratic façade, Suharto made sure that the MPR was subservient to him.
 In 1969, a law was passed that required appointments to the MPR to be made official by the president.
 He also took measures that largely emasculated the opposition parties.
-For example, he had the power to issue governmental regulations in lieu of law, which nominally had to be approved by the House of People's Representatives (DPR, the pre-2004 legislative branch).
+For example, he had the power to issue governmental regulations in lieu of law.
+Nominally, if these regulations were not approved by the House of Representatives (DPR, the pre-2004 legislative branch), they were considered revoked.
 However, given the DPR's infrequent sessions and the near-total dominance of the pro-government political grouping, Golkar, such approval was a mere formality.
 Thus, for all intents and purposes, Suharto ruled by decree for most of his tenure.
 For the better part of Suharto's rule, he effectively held all governing power in the nation.